matteoferla/MichelaNGLo-app/README.md

     >>> trans.to_html_line(ngl='ngl.js')

 ## To do
-Add color and surface.
-Maybe arrows and labels.
+* Add color and surface.
+* Maybe arrows and labels.
-Automate the retrieval of PyMOL data.
-Currently text output is parsed.
-But a wrapper for the application would be better.
+* Automate the retrieval of PyMOL data: currently text output is parsed.
+But a wrapper for the application or using the pymol library would be best.
-Make a server.
+* Make a server.

-## Notes
+## Notes on PSE side
+A Pse is encoded, so there is no way to read it except with Pymol.
+But Pymol can reveal it's secrets.
 ### Orientation
 I was driven spare with converting the orientation.
 It simply was a question of inverting the sign on the $\vec{x}$ and $\vec{z}$ of the rotational matrix, multiplying it by the absolute of the scale and adding the origin of rotation's position with inverted sign.
 For more see [my notes on the conversion of the view](notes_on_view_conversion.md)